Ecwid/ecwid-api-docs/includes/_startersite.md

 showContactus | boolean | `true` if "Contact Us" section is shown. `false` otherwise.
-Default is `true` cleanUrlsEnabled | boolean | `true` if [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) are enabled. `false` otherwise storeName | string | Store name allowSearchEnginesIndexing | boolean | `true` if search engines are allowed to index starter site. `false` otherwise customHeaderHtmlCode | string | Custom HTML added to HEAD tag in starter site.
+Default is `true` cleanUrlsEnabled | boolean | `true` if [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) are enabled. `false` otherwise storeName | string | Store name allowSearchEnginesIndexing | boolean | `true` if search engines are allowed to index instant site. `false` otherwise customHeaderHtmlCode | string | Custom HTML added to HEAD tag in instant site.
 When updating the field, read the current value first and append the new code below. **This field not preprocessed in any way and executed 'as is'.
 Use caution** storeLocationAddressSubtitle | string | Custom location address subtitle to show above the address storeCoverButton | string | Controls visibility of the "Shop now" button.
 One of `"SHOP_NOW"` or `"HIDE_BUTTON"` coverButtonText | string | Set your custom text for the "Shop now" button